dotvav/vihio/README.md

 Hi,

-As of today (2024-11-05), this bridge is still working fine despite not being actively worked on.
-Instead of adding new features to it, I have decided to create a native integration in Home Assistant.
-It should be available with Home Assistant 2024.11.
-There is n't feature parity yet, but I will be working on it (the integration is missing temperature and pellet quantity sensors but it has fan speed control).
+This project is not maintained anymore.
+I have decided to create a core integration in Home Assistant.
+It was made available in HA 2024.11.
 The Home Assistant integration is based on the API library https://github.com/dotvav/py-palazzetti-api/.

 Cheers!